letsencrypt/acme-spec/README.md

 ## Quickstart

-Just open `draft-barnes-acme.md` a text editor.
+Just open `draft-barnes-acme.md` in a text editor.

 If you want to reproduce the other files: